shahmilav/blog/src/posts/england/day7__tower-london-tower-bridge.md

 It was huge.
 I had to go on the conveyor belt again to properly gauge the jewels' value and beauty.

-Later, we learned that the Koh-i-Noor had been surrendered by eleven-year-old Maharaja Duleep Singh and his Punjabi Kingdom to Queen Victoria.
+Later, we learned that the Koh-i-Noor had been surrendered by eleven-year-old Maharaja Duleep Singh to Queen Victoria as part of the Treaty of Lahore.
+Singh also surrendered his entire Punjabi Kingdom.

 ### The White Tower

 By this time, it was raining.
 We quickly visited a small museum that showed off British military success, and then went towards the White Tower.
-We also met Sonalkaki here as well.
+We met Sonalkaki here as well.

 There was a line to go up the tower, but it wasn't that bad, especially since the rain slowed to a drizzle.